J-W-Smith/TikTokScraper/README.md

      - Right-click on "This PC" or "My Computer" and select "Properties."
      - Click on "Advanced system settings."
      - Click on "Environment Variables."
-     - Under "System variables," find the `Path` variable and click "Edit."
+     - In the "System variables" section, find the "Path" variable and click "Edit."
-     - Add the path to the `bin` folder of FFmpeg (e.g., `C:\path\to\ffmpeg\bin`).
+     - Click "New" and add the path to the `bin` folder of FFmpeg (e.g., `C:\yt-dlp\ffmpeg\bin`).
+     - Click "OK" to close all dialog boxes.

 - **macOS/Linux**:
-  1. Place the `yt-dlp` file in a directory that is in your PATH, or you can create a new directory (e.g., `~/yt-dlp`) and add it to your PATH.
-  2. Ensure FFmpeg is installed and accessible from the terminal.
+  1. Open a terminal.
+  2. Create a directory for your tools, e.g., `~/yt-dlp`.
+  3. Move the `yt-dlp` executable and the FFmpeg binary to this directory.
+  4. Add the directory to your PATH by editing your shell configuration file (e.g., `.bashrc`, `.zshrc`):
+     ```bash
+     export PATH="$PATH:~/yt-dlp"
+     ```
+  5. Save the file and run `source ~/.bashrc` or `source ~/.zshrc` to apply the changes.

 ## Usage